pandas-dev/pandas/doc/source/user_guide/indexing.rst

 ----------------------------------------

-Sometimes you want to extract a set of values given a sequence of row labels and column labels, this can be achieved by ``DataFrame.melt`` combined by filtering the corresponding rows with ``DataFrame.loc``.
+Sometimes you want to extract a set of values given a sequence of row labels and column labels, this can be achieved by ``pandas.factorize`` which extracts the distinct values of the intended column and can be indexed by passing the length of the dataframe to the
+``numpy.arange`` function and the distinct value array.
 For instance:

 .. ipython:: python